We welcome applications from the United States of America

 Information contained on the website with respect to modules is correct at the time of publication, and the University will make every reasonable effort to offer modules as advertised.
 In some cases changes may be necessary and may result in some combinations being unavailable, for example as a result of student feedback, timetabling, Professional Statutory and Regulatory Bodies' (PSRB) requirements, staff changes and new research.
 Not all optional modules are available every year.

-This year-long module is focused on the development of your own writing.
-You will be encouraged to experiment with various forms and genres, to explore new approaches in drafting and editing your own work, and to develop the gentle art of responding to the work of fellow students.
-The lectures will introduce you to a range of exciting texts and helpful terminology, and offer insight from published authors.
-The follow-up workshops allow you to practice technique, mature your voice, and nurture your writerly instincts.
+You’ll be encouraged to experiment with various forms and genres, to explore new approaches in drafting and editing your own work, and to practise the gentle art of responding to the work of fellow students.
+The module will introduce you to a range of exciting texts and helpful terminology, and offer insight from published authors.
+It will allow you to practise technique, mature your voice and nurture your writerly instincts.

-In this year-long module you will encounter a broad range of literature -- from the Middle Ages to the 21st century, moving from Chaucer, through Shakespeare and Milton, to Virginia Woolf, Alison Bechdel, Paul Muldoon, and many others.
+Tracing the evolution of literature over time and in time, you will engage with an array of literary genres including plays, films, short stories, novels, poetry, essays and the graphic novel.
+You will encounter a wide range of literature - from the Middle Ages to the 21st Century, moving from Chaucer, through Shakespeare and Milton, to Virginia Woolf.
+You’ll also study contemporary writers such as Alison Bechdel and Paul Muldoon, and many others.

 Optional